mutukulasureshkumar/ccsolutions/README.md

 # ccsolutions
-This is a POC on solution for acertain credit card frauds.
+This is a POC on solution for a certain credit card frauds.